nandinicbit1981/MovieApp/README.md

-# MovieApp
+# GridView in Android

-This project has the code for an android app for viewing most popular/rated movies.
+This app demonstrates how to create and use a GridView for the PopularMovies App.

+A webcast was recorded that goes through this example code for the Android Developer Nanodegree.